tmKcode/elevator-scheduling-simulator/README.md

 The algorithm used for scheduling in this system is an optimized version of FCFS scheduling algorithm.

-This application uses features available from _Java SE 14_.
+This application uses language features available from _Java SE 14_.

 To **run** the application use:
   ```shell